 - 120 g candied wintermelon diced up finely

-- 1 Tbsp roasted white sesame seeds blitz into a powder
+- 1 tablespoon roasted white sesame seeds grounded up or blitz into a powder

 - 40 g cooked glutinous rice flour (koh fun)

-- 1 tsp coconut oil or neutral oil
+- 5 ml coconut oil or unsalted butter

 - 50 g water